PoProstuWitold/homeserver/tunnels/README.md

 	guest ok = no
 	```

-	> At this point make sure that directory you specified in share's path actually exists!
-If not run [Jellyfin](services/jellyfin) service or create it:
+	> At this point make sure that directory you specified in share's path **actually exists**!
+If not run [Jellyfin](services/jellyfin) service or create it manually with:
 	> ``sudo mkdir /srv/server/media``

 	Change directory ownership and permissions: